THE ARTIST BEHIND THE PENCIL

 There are so many cool facts about bees and every bee is unique in their own way, but if I had to choose a fact about bees as a whole, I’d say how fast they beat their wings.
 Bees can beat their wings over 200 times per second!
 When I did my first bee beard (with honeybees) back in 2012, I was in an enclosed cage and that is the one thing I remember: the sound of the wings and the wind being created around me.
 It was pretty magical.

-WHAT ADVICE WOULD YOU GIVE TO A YOUNG PERSON WHO WANTS TO MAKE A CAREER AS AN ARTIST?
+WHAT ADVICE WOULD YOU GIVE TO A PERSON WHO WANTS TO BE AN ARTIST?

 There are too many to list but here are my top 3 pieces of advice:

-You will NEVER please everyone, so have a good back bone (I lose mine sometimes, we are human).
+You will NEVER please everyone, so have a good back bone (I lose mine sometimes, we are human); people can be mean.
 Being an artist is incredibly difficult with multiple highs and major lows.
 Remember to create what YOU want to create.
 As long as you are true to yourself, you will go far.

 DO YOU HAVE A FAVOURITE TYPE OF BEE?